hachmannlab/chemml/doc/_build/html/_sources/CMLWInputFile.rst.txt

                     >> ID token
             e.g.    >> 7 molfile

+- At sign (@)
+    At sign (@) can be used to get a parameter value from the send/receive stream.
+It comes right after equals sign (=) and should be followed by one of the IDs of received tokens (with no space, e.g. parameter = @7).

 ----
 =======================================================
 General Rules
 =======================================================
 Be aware of some general restrictions:

-    - You are not allowed to have two different specific charecters in one line of input file.
+    - You are not allowed to have two different specific charecters in one line of input file (except for @ sign).
     - The input tokens and output tokens for each block may be similar but they don't have to have similar values.
     - Only one input per legal input token can be received.
     - You are allowed to receive one sent token in several blocks.